 High flow valves are located on the compressor hot gas and suction tubes.
 Large black plastic caps distinguish these valves with O-rings located inside the caps.
+These valves can not be accessed for service in the field.
 Ensure the plastic caps are in place and tight or the possibility of refrigerant leakage could occur.
-To replace valve core without removing charge, service tool p/n SCFT20A is required.
+To replace valve core body without removing charge, service too p/n 1178968 is required.